 Management is responsible for the other information.
-The other information comprises the organization information under the introductory section but does not include the financial statements and our auditor's report thereon.
-Our opinion on the financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.
-In connection with our audit of the financial statements, our responsibility is to read the other information and make sure there is nothing materially misstated.
+The other information comprises the district's organizational information under the introductory section but does not include the financial statements and our auditor's report thereon.
+Our opinion on the basic financial statements do not cover the other information, and we do not express an opinion or provide any form of assurance thereon.
+In connection with our audit of the basic financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the basic financial statements, or the other information otherwise appears to be materially misstated.
+If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our report.